skupperproject/skupper-website/input/docs/cli/index.md

 For example, if you run a database on a server in your data center, you can deploy a front end in a cluster that can access the data as if the database was running in the cluster.

+<dl><dt><strong>📌 NOTE</strong></dt><dd>

+This documentation describes creating a gateway from a local host to a cluster site.
+An alternative approach is to create a site on the local host and link to the cluster site.
+See [Using Skupper Podman](../cli/podman.html) for information about using the Skupper CLI to create Podman sites.
+</dd></dl>

 ### Exposing simple local services to the service network

 This section shows how to expose a single service running locally on a service network.